segiddins/blog.segiddins.me/source/2015-01-25-dynamic-casting-in-swift.md

 let count = id(json["count"]) as Int?
 ```

-OK, that last example might not look like a huge improvement, but coupled with Swift’s powerful type inference, you can ‘magically’ `type` objects at runtime with a single function call.
+OK, that last example might not look like a huge improvement, but coupled with Swift's powerful type inference, you can 'magically' `type` objects at runtime with a single function call.

 For example, the `id` function can be used when passing the extracted value into a typed function: